Articles About Love and Marriage

 Tips for Caregivers to Strengthen Your Marriage:

+1. Talk openly with each other about feelings, emotions and stresses as they relate to your care of aging parents.
 In times of stress the tendency is to keep everything bottled up inside or explode with the slightest disagreement.
 However, this approach will not work if you want your marriage to survive and thrive.
 In successful marriages there are No Sacred Cows.
 Simply speaking, happily married couples talk about everything.
 All subjects are fair game.
 They trust each other.
 They rely on each other’s good judgment.
 They depend upon each other for truth and straight talk.
 They share insights about everything—the good, the bad and the ugly.
 They are each other’s best friends.

+2. Approach all financial challenges with teamwork and open communication.
 Balancing the family budget requires teamwork, especially when the added burden of taking care of aging parents comes your way.
 It requires common goals.
 It most certainly requires family support.
 People in love support each other through thick and thin – through tough times and uncertainty.
 The unequivocal truth is this – if you don’t view your relationship as one requiring teamwork, all is lost.
 If you don’t work together to address head-on the economic challenges of your relationship with each other when caring for an aging parent, there is little hope of success.

+3. Don’t blame each other when things get tough, as casting blame never solved a problem.
 The blame game doesn’t work in love and marriage and it is destructive.
 There is a natural tendency in tough times to blame the one you love for your collective misfortune, but people in love don’t blame, castigate, or chastise each other in challenging times.
 The truth is, there usually is no one to blame for the situation.
 Someone has to take care of aging parents and the job just fell to you.

 4. Don’t wallow in self-pity; it is a wasted emotion.
 No problem has ever been solved by feeling sorry for yourself or your situation.
 Successful couples grab “the bull by the horns” and work for solutions – recognizing that running a household is not easy.
 Making a family work is, clearly, difficult even in the best of times and even more challenging when you are the caregiver for an aging parent.